BU-Cyber-Physical-Systems-Lab/ConfPort-Client/readme.md

 A simple client to interact with a generic configuration port, which will read and write values by memory mapping `/dev/mem`.

+**NOTE:** Big endian settings are implemented but have not been tested on a big endian machine.

 ## Configure the client

 The configuration port client can be customised by modifying the content of